kubedb/docs/docs/reference/cli/kubectl-dba_monitor_dashboard.md

-      --match-server-version                  Require server version to match client version -n, --namespace string                      If present, the namespace scope for this CLI request --password string                       Password for basic authentication to the API server --request-timeout string                The length of time to wait before giving up on a single server request.
+      --match-server-version                  Require server version to match client version -n, --namespace string                      If present, the namespace scope for this CLI request --password string                       Password for basic authentication to the API server --prom-svc-name string                  name of the prometheus service --prom-svc-namespace string             namespace of the prometheus service --prom-svc-port int                     port of the prometheus service (default 9090) --request-timeout string                The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
   -s, --server string                         The address and port of the Kubernetes API server
       --tls-server-name string                Server name to use for server certificate validation.
 If it is not provided, the hostname used to contact the server is used